Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 Students are billed at their permanent home address twice per year.
-Fall semester bills will be mailed in early June for enrolled students with a due date in early July.
+Fall semester bills are mailed in mid-June and due in mid-July for enrolled students.
 Subsequent bills are mailed monthly and are due in full upon receipt.
 Spring bills will be mailed in mid-November with a due date in mid-December.
 Subsequent bills are mailed monthly and are due in full upon receipt.
 A $200 late fee will be assessed for late payment.

 Curry College offers a variety of financing options for our students.
 Please contact the Student Financial Services Office at (617) 333-2354 or via email to email@example.com for additional information.

 Enrolled students can view their current bill online by logging in to their myCurry Portal account.
 New transactions may take up to 24 hours to appear online.

 All tuition and fees are payable on the date specified prior to the opening of each semester.
 Any student who fails to settle all outstanding balances is at risk for losing the semester's course schedule and, if applicable, their housing assignment.
 Additionally, the student may not check in at the start of the semester nor depart for study abroad/exchange programs, register for or attend classes, participate in student activities including athletics, utilize campus facilities such as the Fitness Center, be provided transcript service, receive grade reports, or be granted a degree.
 The student is responsible for any costs incurred by the College in collecting past due balances.
 Students must be in Financial Good Standing in order to participate in all Curry College programs and activities included but not limited to participation as an athlete, resident assistant, student government leader, and club member.
 To be in Financial Good Standing, a student must have settled their student accounts for all accounts currently due.
 A student's account is considered "settled" when it is either paid or covered by one of the following: